 Registered Nurses need to obtain their degrees from accredited colleges or universities.
-RN’s can choose either a diploma, associate’s degree or bachelor’s degree, depending on how long they would want to attend school.
+You can choose either a certificate, associate’s degree or bachelor’s degree (or further) nursing program depending on how long you want to attend school.

 Each RN program, from the diploma through bachelor’s degree, will cover many of the same topics.
-RN programs courses include anatomy and physiology, biochemistry, statistics, chemistry, microbiology, patient care, nutrition, psychology, research, and healthcare policies.
-They each also cover courses in medical-surgical, nursing pharmacology, health promotion, mental health, and maternity.
+RN programs include classes like:

 Courses in Associate’s Degree Programs for RN’s:

 Coursework for Associate’s Degrees cover much of the same information as the diploma option but are more in-depth in their information.